Hello Mount Washington, California

-There is only one school within the neighborhood — Mount Washington Elementary School — which is part of the Los Angeles Unified School District and is considered an above average center for children where scores are among the top schools in Los Angeles on the Academic Performance Index.
-This isn’t a surprise with the community being tight knit.
+There is only one school within the neighborhood — Mount Washington Elementary School — which is part of the Los Angeles Unified School District and is considered an above-average center for children where scores are among the top schools in Los Angeles on the Academic Performance Index.
+This isn’t a surprise with the community being tight-knit.

 Mount Washington Art and Shopping

-Mount Washington is not known for its nightlife, but rather it’s steep streets and sweeping vistas that span from the Pacific Ocean to the San Gabriel mountains and beyond.
+Mount Washington is not known for its nightlife, but rather its steep streets and sweeping vistas that span from the Pacific Ocean to the San Gabriel Mountains and beyond.
 Although the neighborhood’s steep and curving streets prevent it from claiming major thoroughfares of its own, local shops and quick snack establishments make their homes in Mount Washington.
 Small artisanal shops featuring local artwork and organic eats have started popping up in the last few years as well.

-Still, a day of exploration in Mount Washington might lead you to the Southwest Museum of the American Indians which is located here and includes a library, archives, and an extensive collection of pre-Hispanic, Spanish colonial, Latino and Western American art and artifacts.
+Still, a day of exploration in Mount Washington might lead you to the Southwest Museum of the American Indians which is located here and includes a library, archives, and an extensive collection of pre-Hispanic, Spanish colonial, Latino, and Western American art and artifacts.
 Situated on beautiful spacious grounds, the historic Hunt and Burns designed building gives you a glimpse into early life in these Great Plains.
-The historic trollies might not be around any longer, but modern day Metro rail can take you directly there.
+The historic trollies might not be around any longer, but modern-day Metro rail can take you directly there.

-Mount Washington Architecture & Mount Washing Real Estate
+Mount Washington Architecture and Real Estate

-Mount Washington Real Estate houses noteworthy architecture, both vintage and modern, including Wright inspired architecture, Lautner, and Van Horne.
+Mount Washington Real Estate houses noteworthy architecture, both vintage and modern, including Wright-inspired architecture, Lautner, and Van Horne.

 One could argue that the California Craftsman ruled the hills as this is the style in which many of the early 1900 homes were designed in.
 By the 1950s and 1960s, a more modern aesthetic was being introduced, bringing streamlined walls, clean ample structures and contemporary treatments provided a new contrast to the older craftsman era.